Trip Summary and Itinerary Map

 Day 1: Arrival in Nuuk

-Arrive in Greenland’s capital, Nuuk and transfer to the group's hotel.
+Arrive in Greenland’s capital, Nuuk and transfer to the hotel.
 The remainder of the day is at leisure to explore the city.

 Accommodation: Hotel Hans Egede (or similar)